croquet/microverse/docs/AssetManager.md

 ### `revoke(dataId:string, id:string)`

-The `revoke()` method tells the Asset Manager that the object  specified by `id` no longer uses the data.
+The `revoke()` method tells the AssetManager that the object  specified by `id` no longer uses the data.
 If the list of users for data becomes empty by removing `id`, the data is freed.

 ### Usage in Microverse

-While the caching mechanism of the Asset Manager expects that `revoke()` is called manually, Microverse manages the revoke call automatically for known cases.
+While the caching mechanism of the AssetManager expects that `revoke()` is called manually, Microverse manages the revoke call automatically for known cases.
 For a card of `"3d"` type, the loaded buffer is added to the cache to avoid multiple loading.
 (The created 3D model is not cached however as Microverse sometimes mutates a loaded 3D model.)
 For a `"2d"` card with a texture, Microverse caches the Texture object.
 The `destroy()` method of a CardPawn calls `revoke()` for those data, so if the card being destroyed is the last user the resource is freed.

 **Copyright (c) 2022 Croquet Corporation**